 When the driver restarts, an SSL connection is negotiated between the domain controller and the server running the Multi-Domain Active Directory driver shim.

 Verifying the Certificate

-To verify the certificate, authenticate to Active Directory via SSL.
-Use the Idifde command line utility found on Windows servers.
-To use the Idifde command:
+You must authenticate to Active Directory via SSL to verify the certificate by using the ldifde command line utility found on Windows servers.